 Later they go through the doors again to California and found those who considered themselves native were, like the Londoners, stunned by the changes in their homeland.
 Another “layer of nativeness was composed of those who others thought directly descended even in the tiniest fraction of their genes from the human beings who had been brought from Africa to this continent centuries ago as slaves.
 While this layer of nativeness was not vast in proportion to the rest, it had vast importance for society had been shaped in reaction to it and unspeakable violence had occurred in relation to it.”
 There’s story of an old Chinese woman who had lived in the same house all her life, through the death of her first husband, then the second one.
 She had known the names of everyone on her street, but now she knew no one; with the advent of the doors, all sorts of people arrived and they all seemed more at home than she was.
 “And when she went out, it seemed to her that she too had migrated, that everyone migrates even if we stay in the same houses our whole lives because we can’t help it.
 We’re all migrants through time.”

 Nadia and Saeed found their way independently in this society and while they grew apart, they maintained a connection in case one needed help from the other.
 A lifetime later, Nadia returned to the city of her birth; there she met with Saeed and they shared tea and memories of their lives together and apart.

 It is rare to read a book that is so successful at both the intimate stories of the lives of individual characters and a dramatic theme that is global.
 And in this case the message about the global politics is timely: The movement of individuals throughout the world has never been easier while the desire to limit it so strong.
 I hope his optimism about the nativist urge of Londoners (and others) being restrained by their decency is warranted.

-Mohsin Hamid, Exit West, Riverhead Books, 2017 240 pages (I listened to the audiobooks).
+Mohsin Hamid, Exit West, Riverhead Books, 2017, 240 pages (I listened to the audiobook).
 Available in the UVa and public library and from Amazon.